nasqueron/merge-dictionaries/README.md

   * a method to dump the extracted words in the IDE format
 * write
   * a method to save the files, normally you can call the ones created
+  * a method to rewrite a file with a list of words, so delete works too

 ### How can I contribute?